phoenixframework/phoenix/guides/request_lifecycle.md

 {@inner_content}
 ```

-This line injects our template into the layout before the HTML is sent off to the browser.
+This line injects the rendered template into the layout before the final HTML is sent to the browser.
 The root layout, as the name implies, is a barebone layout with mostly the `<head>` tag and a structure that is shared across **all of your pages**.
 Richer features, such as sidebar, menus, etc. are part of your application layout, which we will explore in a couple sections below.

 ## From endpoint to views